day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Answer

 Yes, we agree, Reagent is terrific.
 We use it enthusiastically ourselves.
-And, yes, we'd agree that if your application is small and simple, then standalone Reagent is a fine choice.
+And, yes, we'd agree that if your application is small and simple, then standalone Reagent is a reasonable choice.

 But it does only supply the V part of the MVC triad.
 As your application gets bigger and more complicated, you *will* need to find solutions to